 Loading Stack -

 0 images remaining

-Multiple intracranial haemorrhages:
+Multiple intracranial hemorrhages:

-- left temporal parenchymal haemorrhage
+- left temporal parenchymal hemorrhage

-- left acute subdural haematoma is stable
+- left acute subdural hematoma is stable

-- bilateral traumatic subarachnoid haemorrhage
+- bilateral traumatic subarachnoid hemorrhage

 - right temporal extra-axial collection